Work Permits

 • If an employee works a split shift, he/she must be paid one extra hour at the minimum wage.

-• If an employee reports to work but is not given work and is sent home, the employee is owed a minimum of 2 hours of pay.
+• If an employee reports to work but is not assigned work and is sent home, the employee is owed at least 2 hours of pay.

-• If an employee is asked not to clock in, the employee is free to leave and cannot be required to wait without being paid as he/she is under the direction and control of the employer.
+• If an employee is asked not to clock in, the employee is free to leave and cannot be required to wait without pay, as he/she is under the employer’s direction and control.

 PROHIBITED EMPLOYMENT